rkadey/ML-API-with-FastAPI/README.md

 # ML API with FastAPI
- Create ML API endpoint to predict against the request received from the client.
+ The purpose of this project is to create an ML API endpoint to predict against the request received from the client.